andrewalverson/F2021_python_bootcamp/README.md

 - each piece of data is called a **cell**

-[<-](https://stat.ethz.ch/R-manual/R-devel/library/base/html/assignOps.html) **assignment operator**, saves the results on the left side of '<-' to the variable name on the right; similar to how you use '=' in other contexts
+[<-](https://stat.ethz.ch/R-manual/R-devel/library/base/html/assignOps.html) **assignment operator**, saves the data or results on the right side of '<-' to the variable name on the left; similar to how you use '=' in other contexts

 [%>%](https://style.tidyverse.org/pipes.html): **pipe**, channel the output of what's before the pipe to the command after the pipe